UNDER CONSTRUCTION. (12/12/22) PLEASE LET DCN. MARK KNOW OF ANY FAILURES. [email protected]

 Congratulations on your upcoming addition to your family.
 Thank you for inquiring about Baptism at St. Joan of Arc for your child.
 By doing so we are increasing the body of Christ by following His Great Commission.

 Prior to the baptism there are some administrative matters.
 Please read the following carefully.
-Follow the link below to the input form to be completed.
-The required information below needs to be completed prior to the Baptism.
+To begin the process, follow the link below to the input form to be completed.
+All of the required information below needs to be completed prior to the actual Baptism.

 Deacon Mark

 A child less than 7 years old.
-Seven years is considered the age of reason and another rite is required.
+Seven years is considered the age of reason.
+If your child is over the age of seven, then additional formation is required.

 Contact: